Cycle count: Geographic

 Also known as "location based" or "by surface area".
 Cycle counting that begins from one end of the company to the other.
 Combing over each rack or shelf, that is assigned per counter.
 This method may require planning, in which a map of the company is required and counting forms for the recording of stock information that will then need updating to the inventory management system.

-Process Steps Best Practices
+Best practices

 The basic process of cycle counting is generate list, audit, review, repeat.
-It's important to the success of any cycle counting program to have 6S in place prior to beginning.
+It is considered important to the success of any cycle counting program to have 6S in place prior to beginning.

 Organize

 The implementation of a 6S culture is important.